szensk/subllualove/README.md

 ## Settings

 Settings are saved in [JSON](https://www.json.org/json-en.html) format.
-You can change settings in `Preferences > Package Settings > Lua Love` or by running `LuaLove: Settings` in command Palette.
+You can change settings in `Preferences > Package Settings > Lua Love` or by running `Preferences: LuaLove Settings` in command Palette.

 ## Error checking